csdms/bmi/README.rst

    $ conda install -c conda-forge bmi-fortran
    $ conda install -c conda-forge bmipy

-While CSDMS currently supports the four languages listed in the table above, a BMI can be described for any language, and contributions are welcomed.
+While CSDMS currently supports the four languages listed above, a BMI can be written for any language.

-Please note that this project is released with a `Contributor Code of Conduct <./CODE-OF-CONDUCT.rst>`_.
-By participating in this project you agree to abide by its terms.
+BMI is a community-driven standard;
+`contributions <CONTRIBUTING.rst>`_
+that follow the `contributor code of conduct <./CODE-OF-CONDUCT.rst>`_ are welcomed, and are `acknowledged <./AUTHORS.rst>`_.
+BMI is open source software released under the `MIT License <./LICENSE>`_.

-The Community Surface Dynamics Modeling System is supported by the National Science Foundation.
+*The Community Surface Dynamics Modeling System is supported by the National Science Foundation.*

 ..
 Links